Medical Billing Blog

 Behavioral Health Billing: Complete Coding and Authorization Guide

-Behavioral health billing has its own world of rules — session-based coding, time documentation, authorization limits, telehealth modifiers.
-Here's how to navigate it.
+Behavioral health billing has its own world of rules. session-based coding, time documentation, authorization limits, telehealth modifiers.
+Here's how to handle it.

 Medical Billing for Small Practices: Getting Started in 2026